 In the guide 9 Techniques of Efficient Event Promotion, I have described methods of increasing the reach of your marketing actions.
-Note, however, that their effectiveness depends on the knowledge of:
+Note, however, that their effectiveness depends on your knowledge of:

 Such information is precious because it will make your decisions more effective in terms of time and budget, and will allow you to exploit favorable opportunities as they appear.

 Efficient marketing requires constant analysis.
-There’s plenty of tools that can make it easier for you to evaluate current actions.
-Using free tools like Google Analytics, Hotjar, or Heap for dedicated event website and registration form traffic analysis, is a good start.
+There’s plenty of analytic tools that can make it easier for you to evaluate current actions.
+For traffic analysis for a dedicated event website including the registration form, using free tools like Google Analytics, Hotjar or Heap is enough.
 Tracking your website visitors and using this knowledge to optimize the sales process is more than recommended.
 However, the event website is only a small fraction of your event marketing scope of actions.
 In addition, it will not let you gain any information on people who… never got there.

 The Internet is content, millions of websites and social media accounts, which result in a multitude of articles and discussions.
 The ability to investigate the opinions they generate gives you numerous possibilities of interacting with their authors.
 Therefore, monitoring the area outside of your event website requires you to continuously analyze content that appears:

-Obviously, you can use Google or Bing to watch the area beyond your website and consistently analyze the search results of phrases related to your conference or its topic.
+To watch the area beyond your website, obviously, you can use Google or Bing and consistently analyze the search results of phrases related to your conference or its topic.
 But you don’t want to waste a couple of hours daily.
 What’s more, search engines don’t really work for social media profile monitoring.
-On Facebook, Twitter, or LinkedIn, a piece of information appears at a particular time and, if you want to be efficient, you need to react right away.
+On Facebook, Twitter or LinkedIn, a piece of information appears at a particular time and, if you want to be efficient, you need to react right away.

 A much less costly solution, when taking time, budget, and human resources management into account, is monitoring your key phrases using a tool such as Brand24.
 In the user account panel, you can enter all the relevant phrases and even add filters to narrow down or extend the base phrases within minutes.
 When set up, the application will constantly gather any mentions of all content that could be important to you.